ffmaer/Java-Programming/README.md

 ## Program 3

-How to play the New Craps (a dice game)?
+How to play Craps?

+Craps is a dice game.
 Two players take turns.
 You start with a balance of 100 dollars.
 You roll two dice each time and the sum ranges from 2 to 12.
 Before you roll, you bet.

 * If you get 7 or 11, you win.
 * If you get 2 or 12, you lose.